Johnny Pattillo

 Johnny Pattillo (17 October 1914 – August 2002) was a Scottish football player and manager.
 He played for Aberdeen, Dundee and finally St Johnstone in 1953.
 He managed St Johnstone for five years, initially performing both playing and management roles.

 Pattillo played during a golden era at Dens, playing right in the heart of it as a prolific striker who won two winners' medals and two runners-up medals as well as scoring a goal in the 1951 League Cup Final victory to cement his place in Dundee's history.

 Born in Aberdeen in 1923, Pattillo joined his home town team in 1938 and, like so many players of his generation, had his career interrupted by the Second World War.
 He joined The Dons one year after their first Scottish Cup Final and left the year before they won the Cup again in 1947 but success was just around the corner for him at Dens.
 Before he left Pittodrie however he did finish as The Dons' top scorer and won the 1945/46 Southern League Cup against Rangers.
 The following summer he moved down the east coast to Dundee to join George Anderson's new look Dark Blues for £1,000.

 Pattillo made his debut for The Dee on the opening day of the season in a 'B' Division match away to East Fife and was on the scoresheet in a 6–2 win.
 This high scoring Dark Blues' performance was a sign of things to come for the new season as they went on to score five goals or more on sixteen occasions and scored four goals eight times.
 His debut season saw him score twenty-two times on the way to winning the title and a further four in the Forfarshire Cup where the season ended on a high with a 5–0 home win over Dundee United in the final and Pattillo getting one of the goals.

-In Dundee's first season back in the big time Pattillo scored fifteen times on the way to a very respectable fourth-placed finish.
-He improved that rate by two the following year as Dundee also improved their league placing by two, finishing as runners-up in the 'A' Division.
+In Dundee's first season back in the top flight, Pattillo scored fifteen goals, helping the team to a very respectable fourth‑placed finish.
+The following year, he increased his tally by two as Dundee also improved their league position by two places, finishing as runners‑up in the 'A' Division.

 Any hopes that the runners-up spot could be improved on were dashed early the following season with a number of disappointing reverses and incredibly for Pattillo, having scored fifty-five goals in the last three seasons, he now went the whole of 1949/50 season without scoring at all as Dundee finished a disappointing sixth.
 They had failed to get out of their section in the League Cup and were knocked out in the first round of the Scottish Cup and so clearly something had to change the following year for Pattillo and Dundee.